openhab/openhab-docs/developers/ide/intellij.md

     - you can type `log:tail` in the openhab console to stream the openhab logs

-1. create a Remote Debug runtime configuration in IntelliJ:
+1. Create a Remote Debug runtime configuration in IntelliJ:

-    - Open menu Run | Edit configurations
+    - open menu Run | Edit configurations
     - click the + sign to add a "Remote" configuration
     - adapt the module setting to the root (org.openhab.addons.reactor)
     - click OK